awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 # About SSM documents for patching instances<a name="patch-manager-ssm-documents"></a>

-This topic describes the seven SSM documents currently available to help you keep your managed instances patched with the latest security\-related updates\.
+This topic describes the eight SSM documents currently available to help you keep your managed instances patched with the latest security\-related updates\.

-We currently recommend using just three of these documents in your patching operations\.
-Together, these three SSM documents provide you with a full range of patching options using AWS Systems Manager\.
-Two of these documents were released later than the four legacy SSM documents they replace and represent expansions or consolidations of functionality\.
+We currently recommend using just four of these documents in your patching operations\.
+Together, these four SSM documents provide you with a full range of patching options using AWS Systems Manager\.
+Three of these documents were released later than the four legacy SSM documents they replace and represent expansions or consolidations of functionality\.

-The three recommended SSM documents include:
+The four recommended SSM documents include:
 + **AWS\-ConfigureWindowsUpdate**
 + **AWS\-InstallWindowsUpdates**
 + **AWS\-RunPatchBaseline**
++ **AWS\-RunPatchBaselineAssociation**

 The four legacy SSM documents that are still available for use in some AWS Regions, but might be deprecated in the future, include:
 + **AWS\-ApplyPatchBaseline**